marklagendijk/lodash-deep/README.md

 ```

 ### _.deepCall(collection, propertyPath, thisArg, arg)
-Calls a function located at the specified property path.
+Calls a function located at the specified property path, if it exists.

 #### collection
 Type: `Object|Array`